MultiverseLearningProducts/SWE-APPRENTICE-SUCCESS/08/3-prodigies/1-Custom-Hooks/README.md

 2. We will update the state variable and updater function to be `data` and `setData` rather than the pokemon specific variables.
 3. The `url` variable will be added to the fetch call.
 4. The `setData` function will replace `setPokemon.
-5. `url` will be added as a dependency array so that `useFetch` is run whenever the `url` variable is changed.
-6. Finally, we return `data` so that the response data can be accessed in the component.
+5. Finally, we return `data` so that the response data can be accessed in the component.

 ### **`useFetch.js`**
 ```jsx